ehsanmohajer/StudentWeblogPage/README.md

 # Purpose of the Application:
-Learn how to build a modern web application from scratch Understand how to integrate frontend and backend technologies Gain practical experience with popular development tools and frameworks
+Learn how to build a modern web application from scratch Understand how to integrate frontend and backend technologies Gain practical experience with popular development tools and frameworks.